Hendrix-CS/csci285/labs/flights.md

 ## Step 5: Choropleths (Bonus)
-In [airlines.csv](../assets/data/airlines.csv) there are geographical features that can be used to make choropleths.
-Overlay airline location on top of any choropleth of your choosing.
+In [airports.csv](../assets/data/airports.csv) there are geographical features that can be used to make choropleths.
+Overlay airport location on top of any choropleth of your choosing.
 You may need to use [kaggle](https://www.kaggle.com/) to load the necessary geopandas libraries.
 Please turn in step 5 in a separate notebook from Steps 1-4.

 ## What To Turn In